Washington State University Wagyus

 We develop all bulls slowly on a high-forage ration, one that ensures sensible growth and sound structure that lends to a customer confidence that a WSU bull will thrive if given simple, adequate nutrition and care once he arrives to his new home.
 Also, this type of development gives the WSU staff time to experience their behavior.
 We castrate or harvest any bulls that display a disappointment, be it a high birth weight, little growth, lack of docility, a structural problem, or a fertility issue.
 All WSU bulls go through a breeding-soundness exam by 15 months old.
 They never see a foot trim, or a haircut.
 We do dehorn.

 These bulls are designed to work anywhere, meanwhile being easygoing and fertile.
 Past customers of WSU Wagyu bulls report using their bulls many breeding seasons beyond what is traditionally expected out of a beef bull.
-Just lately, David Schuerman, who ranches near Colville, WA, called and said the purebred Wagyu bull he bought from WSU in 2014 is still breeding his heifers.
-WSU 370 will be 10 soon.
+David Schuerman ranches near Colville, WA, and the purebred Wagyu bull he bought from WSU in 2014 is still breeding his heifers.
+That bull will be 11 soon.
 (See picture taken January 31, 2023.)

 Of course, fertility and longevity are only part of what folks seek in beef cattle, especially when buying Wagyu genetics.